Photo courtesy of Duet - Photographer: Frankie Wheeler

 The 65 and older population makes up 12 percent of our population, around 463,000 people.
 By 2020, the number of older adults will increase to 700,000 people.
 This population increase of 50 percent will require changes in the way the region meets people's needs.
 This is also an unprecedented opportunity.
 Never before has such an educated and accomplished workforce retired.
 As a result, the priorities and choices people want are changing.

-Additional information may be found at the Connect 60 Plus website.
+Additional information can be found on the Age Friendly AZ website.

 Get e-mail updates! /